 We are a community school with classes from pre-Kindergarten to fifth grade.
 Some of our students are children or grandchildren of former students.
 Our families come from all socio-economic groups and from around the world, and together, they shape the heart and soul of our community.

 Our motto is at the center of all learning at PS 58: Kindness matters, respect matters, hard work matters.

 We tailor our instruction to support students who need extra help and students who are ready for extra challenges.
 Our main literacy program is the Columbia Teachers College Reading and Writing Workshop Project.
 For Math, we use TERC Investigations as our main program.
 We also use Math Exemplars and Math in the City.
 Teachers check in with students often to identify individual needs.
 Our school also supports ongoing teacher training and organizes schedules so that teachers can meet to plan and share knowledge.

-P.S.
-58 believes that each child should have a chance to find their own interests and talents.
-Our approach is based on the Renzulli School-wide Enrichment Model.
+PS 58 believes that each child should have a chance to find their own interests and talents.
 We have a strong arts program, which includes visual art and music instruction for all grades.
 In fact, our orchestral strings program has been part of our school for more than thirty years.

 In 2007, we introduced a Dual Language Program with two classes on each grade from Kindergarten to fifth grade.
 Students in these classes learn in French and in English.